Employer Insights

 Leave covered under OFLA:

-• Parental Leave either parent can take time off for the birth, adoption, or foster placement of a child.
+• Parental Leave for either parent can take time off for the birth, adoption, or foster placement of a child.

-• Employee's Own Serious Health Condition or to care for a spouse, parent, parent-in-law, or child
+• Employee's Own Serious Health Condition or to care for a spouse, parent, parent-in-law, or child.

 • Sick Child Leave for the employee’s child with an illness or injury that requires home care but is not serious.

-In order to notify employees of their leave rights, an OFLA notice or posting must be made available.
+In order to notify employees of leave rights, an OFLA notice or posting must be made available.

 New call-to-action